Code-Institute-Submissions/samericservices-website/README.md

 https://www.samericservicesltd.co.uk/ all of my text was taken from here.

-I also looked at other property management websites and recreated little pieces that I thought looked good https://www.latitude-living.com/ https://www.damacproperties.com/uk/dubai-properties/ and https://www.streetsahead.info/renting/. these sites mainly gave me a ood idea of the structure of a propety website.
+I also looked at other property management websites and recreated little pieces that I thought looked good https://www.latitude-living.com/ https://www.damacproperties.com/uk/dubai-properties/ and https://www.streetsahead.info/renting/. these sites mainly gave me a good idea of the structure of a propety website.

 #### Media